From Engineering Policy Guide

 2. The LPA coordinates with local utility companies regarding any utility conflicts within the project limits.
 If federal funds are to be used to complete utility adjustments, LPA should submit utility agreement to MoDOT.

-3. The LPA acquires necessary right of way for the project and requests right of way clearance through MoDOT in accordance with EPG 136.8 Right of Way.
+3. The LPA acquires necessary right of way for the project and requests right of way clearance through MoDOT in accordance with EPG 136.8 Local Public Agency Land Acquisition.

 4. LPA submits plans, specifications, and estimates (PS&E) to MoDOT for review.
 Submittals must include all commitments identified in environmental documents.
 Once PS&E documents have been reviewed and modifications completed, MoDOT will request obligation of construction funds from FHWA.